-If the Bank of England rate goes down during your deal, then your discount will be even better, but if it goes up, then your discount won't look as good.
+If the Bank of England base rate goes down during your deal, then your discount will be even better, but if it goes up, then your discount won't look as good.
 These deals are best if you think the interest rate is likely to go down.

 Here are some quick definitions of each main type of mortgage rate:

 Fixed rate mortgages give you a lower fixed rate of interest for a certain length of time, usually two years or five years.
 This rate does not go up or down during that time, even if the Bank of England interest rate changes.

 The mortgage rate will move back to the mortgage provider's Standard Variable Rate after the fixed rate deal ends.

 Variable rate mortgages:

 Variable rate mortgages can fluctuate, depending on the housing market as well as the Bank of England base rate.